inaridiy/hono-auto-md/README.md

 ## Detection details

 With no options the middleware uses `CLAUDE_CODE_HEADER_MATCHER`, which currently looks for `user-agent` values containing `Claude-User`.
 You can swap this out for your own heuristics or an explicit detection function.
 Responses that already declare a Markdown content type are skipped.

-## Notes

-- Responses are cloned, converted, and returned with a fresh `Headers` object.
-The middleware removes any existing `Content-Length` so the runtime can recalculate it.
-- Non-matching requests fall back to the unmodified downstream response.
-- The conversion happens after downstream handlers finish, so you can mount `autoMarkdown` near the top of your middleware chain.

 ## Development